 20 years after establishing a Tampa Bay area tradition, Jobsite finally tackles the Bard’s most famous play.
 It’s 1985: an unprecedented epidemic and social unrest compete for the soul of our nation (sound familiar?) as Romeo and Juliet, the offspring of sworn enemies, defy their world by choosing love over hate.
 As relevant today as it was in 1595, this production uses the backdrop of the 1980s to explore the entrenched polarization that dominates contemporary culture and the tragic costs of intolerance and division.
 Jobsite’s Romeo & Juliet features an 80s-influenced original score by resident composer Jeremy Douglass and high-definition video design by director David M. Jenkins.
 Jobsite’s approach to Shakespeare has historically been powered by sociocultural influence, and this will be no exception with inspiration drawn heavily from two other pastiches set in the 1980s – Stranger Things and the graphic novel Prince of Cats.

-Romeo & Juliet is performed in the Straz Center’s Jaeb Theater (now at full capacity) for three weeks (extendable to four if sales demand), Jan.
+Romeo & Juliet is performed in the Straz Center’s Jaeb Theater (now at 80% capacity) for three weeks, Jan.
 12 – Feb.
 6, as both part of our 2021-22 season.

 - PLEASE NOTE: this show rehearses through a major holiday season.
 While Dec.
 24-25 and Dec.
 31-Jan.
 1 are off, we cannot accommodate folks otherwise not available due to travel or overlapping bookings during this time.